BoostedBoat/semester_project_ocr/README.md

 ## Architecture

+- data: This folder contains the data on which the different scripts can be executed
 - data_mining: This folder contains useful python scripts for the analysis of the magazines
+- dataframe: This folder contains scripts to generate and initialize the dataframes in which the data can be stored
 - ocr: This folder contains python scripts used for the Optical Character Recognition of the magazines
+- report: This folder contains the PDF version of the project's report, along with its Latex source code
 - txt_management: This folder contains useful python scripts to treat the txts obtained through the OCR

 ## Libraries and dependences